M-Azing

 M&M'S Chocolate Bar (formerly known as M-Azing) is a candy bar manufactured by Mars, Incorporated.
 It is a milk chocolate candy bar with M&M's Minis inside.
 It has been available in crunchy and peanut butter flavors, in singles and miniatures varieties.

 History

 The product was originally introduced in Singles and Funsize formats in 2004.
 The bar was featured in The Apprentice, Season 2 Episode 13, Sweet and Lowdown, which aired on December 2, 2004.
 In 2005, a Minis format was launched.
 In 2006, the company discontinued all but the Crunchy Singles variety of the candy bar, and now has a "Now with better taste" sticker on it.
 Mars, Incorporated stated that they planned to rebrand the bar in 2008, but this did not happen.

 In 2013, M-Azing was relaunched under the name M&M'S Chocolate Bar, which was discontinued in 2015.
 It was relaunched in late 2018 and was sold in the United States until 2021.
 The M&M'S Chocolate Bar remains available in the United Kingdom and other countries.

-Ad campaign

-The advertisements for M-Azing bars included people doing amazing things such as a man balancing a washing machine on his teeth.